oaahmad/.github/docs/practices.md

 ## General

+When possible, support undoing actions.
 Use [garbage collection](https://hboehm.info/gc), or [smart pointers](https://www.boost.org/doc/libs/1_71_0/libs/smart_ptr/doc/html/smart_ptr.html).
 Use object-oriented programming (except maybe for small scripts that will not be used as libraries).